Home Pagan symbols & customs Site search

 Whoopi Goldberg as Sister Mary Clarence

 Compare the wataboshi with a nun's wimple.
 'To take the veil' means to become a nun, and this phrase can be traced back to 1325.
-The wimple was common in biblical times (see Isaiah 3:22 and Ruth 3:15) and popular in Europe during the Middle Ages.
-Nuns adopted the style at that time to make them inconspicuous in the world.
+See wimple for a bit more.

 Although veils may have been an Eastern tradition carried West by the early Crusaders and to a lesser extent along the Silk Road, the wimple is quite European.
 Most women, whether religious or not, wore one as part of normal clothing, along with a dress or skirt.